Date: 23-Oct-2025

 • Doesn’t affect adjacent teeth

 Once healed, it works like a real tooth — letting you eat, laugh, and talk with confidence.
+Maintaining good oral hygiene is essential for long-term success.

-2. What Is a Dental Bridge?
+What Is a Dental Bridge?

 A dental bridge fills the space of a missing tooth using neighboring teeth for support.
 The nearby teeth are reshaped to hold the bridge in place.
+It’s often part of budget treatments for patients seeking cost-effective solutions.

 • Faster procedure – only a few visits